Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 Is force-placed auto insurance the same as regular car insurance?

 No. Force-placed auto insurance is fundamentally different from a standard policy.
 It is purchased by your lender — not you — and only protects the lender's financial stake in the vehicle.
 It does not cover your liability, medical costs, or personal property, and it typically does not satisfy your state's minimum auto insurance legal requirements.
-It also costs significantly more than a policy you'd shop for yourself — potentially $2,400 to $6,000 or more per year.
+It also costs significantly more — a typical CPI policy runs $2,400–$6,000+/year compared to the 2026 national average of roughly $2,317–$2,697/year for standard full coverage.

 Can I be penalized for driving with only force-placed insurance?